arhadnane/SymptomChecker/README.md

 - These signals are for learning only and do not replace clinical judgment.
 - The banner text is localized; layout adapts to RTL languages.

+### Exporting results

+You can export the current results via the results list context menu:

+- Export Results (CSV): Writes a UTF‑8 CSV with columns: Condition, Score, Matches, Category
+- Export Results (Markdown): Writes a Markdown table with the same columns

+Details:

+- Column headers are localized (EN/FR/AR).
+Category is determined by best symptom overlap with your dataset categories.
+- RTL languages are supported in the UI; the file content remains left‑to‑right for portability.

 ## Detection models